helmutkaufmann/wn-twigext-plugin/README.md

 Parameters for the above functions are:
 - text: Text to be converted to a QR code, e.g. https://mercator.li.
 Defaults to "no data here".
+- alt: Alternative text, uses text if null.
+If no alternative text is desired, set to ""
+- link: Creates a QR code that can be clicked at, taking the user to the specified URL
 - scale: Scale factor of the QR code, 1 being the smallest.
 Defaults to 2.
 - background: Background color in RGB hex format.
 Set to XXXXXX to generate a transparent background.
 Defaults to XXXXXX, which is transparent.
 - foreground: Foreground color in RGB hex format.
 Defaults to 000000, which is black.